The Lion King (musical): Differences between the musical and film

 The musical incorporates several changes and additions to the storyline as compared to the film.
-The mandrill Rafiki's gender was changed to a female role because Taymor believed that there was generally no leading female character in the film.
+The mandrill Rafiki's gender was changed to a female role because Taymor observed that there was generally no leading female character in the film.
 Rafiki was portrayed by Tsidii Le Loka in the original Broadway musical, and by Josette Bushell-Mingo in the original London production.

 Several new scenes are present, including a conversation between Mufasa and Zazu about Mufasa's parenting and a perilous scene in which Timon finds himself nearly drowning in a waterfall while Simba feels powerless to help him.
 A major narrative addition is the depiction of Nala's departure in the scene "The Madness of King Scar", where the mentally deteriorating villain tries to make Nala his mate.
 Nala refuses and later announces her intention to depart the Pride Lands and find help.
 She receives the blessings of the lionesses and Rafiki during the new song "Shadowland".

 Like its predecessor, the Beauty and the Beast musical, the show adds more songs to its stage production, including "Morning Report", sung by Zazu the hornbill and later added to the film for the Platinum Edition DVD release.
 "Shadowland" originally featured on the CD Rhythm of the Pride Lands with Zulu lyrics as "Lea Halelela", was adapted for the musical with new English lyrics.
 It is sung by Nala, the lionesses, and Rafiki.
-"Endless Night", also from Rhythm of the Pride Lands with Swahili lyrics as "Lala", is sung by Simba while reflecting on Mufasa's promise to always be there.
+"Endless Night", also from Rhythm of the Pride Lands with Zulu lyrics as "Lala", is sung by Simba while reflecting on Mufasa's promise to always be there.
 "One by One", from the Rhythm of the Pride Lands CD, was adapted as the rousing African-styled entre act sung by the chorus at the opening of the second act.

 Many of the animals portrayed in the production are actors in costume using extra tools to move their costumes.
 For example, the giraffes are portrayed by actors walking on stilts.
 For principal characters such as Mufasa and Scar, the costumes feature mechanical headpieces that can be raised and lowered to foster the illusion of a cat "lunging" at another.
 Other characters, such as the hyenas, Zazu, Timon, and Pumbaa, are portrayed by actors in life-sized puppets or costumes.
 The Timon character is described by Taymor as one of the hardest roles to master because the movement of the puppet's head and arms puts a strain on the actor's arms, back, and neck.

 A new section of the production, the Lioness Hunt, features a particularly complicated dance sequence for the actresses, and the dance is made even more difficult by the large headpieces worn during the scene.

 As of June 27, 2010, nine minutes of the Broadway version were cut, among them the entire "Morning Report" musical number.
 The song was also removed from subsequent productions and cast recordings, such as the Spanish one.